luke2134/Project-4-WebTech/README.md

   - Yuntao Zhang: Commits related to EDD and wireframes.

 Agile Project Management:
-  - Used Jira for project management.
+  - Used Trello for project management.
   - Maintained a detailed Product Backlog.
   - Task Board snapshot available in the repository.